Marcus Wagemakers is a Supreme Court lawyer and specializes in Corporate Law, Financial (criminal) Law, International (Criminal) Law and European Law.

 In addition to their specialized knowledge in the technicalities of cassation, they also have a much broader experience of litigation in general, owing to the large number of legal issues they handle.

 Although essentially active in the Supreme Court, they often represent their clients also before the European courts (European Court of Human Rights, the European Court of Justice and the Benelux Court of Justice).
 Marcus also represents his clients before the International Criminal Court (ICC)

 The activity of Supreme Court lawyers in litigation is naturally completed by significant case review and consultation functions, such as deciding whether or not to seek remedies in court or analyzing the positive law applicable to a given case.

 Currently, there are some 90 lawyers focusing on Supreme Court litigation in civil law cases.

 They practice their profession, individually or in partnerships, within approximately 20 law firms.

-Since 1985, Marcus has unparalleled experience in these matters; as a police officer, financial regulator, Supreme Court lawyer and deputy judge in the Court of Appeal.
+Since 1985, Marcus has unparalleled experience in these matters; as the General Counsel of a financial regulator, Supreme Court lawyer and deputy judge in the Court of Appeal.